fetometo/windowgen-documentation/docs/source/parameters.rst

 Common Parameters
 -----------------

 The parameters depend on the selected window preset.
-However, there are common parameters such as Profile, Width, Height, Handle Settings, Glazing Settings, Lites Settings, Materials Settings, and Options.
+However, there are common parameters, including Profile, Width, Height, Handle Settings, Glazing Settings, Lites Settings, Materials Settings, and Options.

 Window Profile
 ~~~~~~~~~~~~~~

-This section features an icon gallery which allows you to choose one of the built-in window profiles.
-Click on the Profile Icon:
+This section features an icon gallery that allows you to choose one of the built-in window profiles.
+Click on the Profile icon:

 .. image:: images/03_parameters_profile.gif
    :width: 75%